 • Heat cream, remaining milk, sugar, corn syrup, and salt in a medium saucepan over medium-high heat.
 Bring to a boil, being careful to make sure it doesn’t boil over, and cook for 4 minutes.
 Whisk in slurry and cook for another 2 minutes to thicken.

-• Pour about ¼ cup over the cream cheese and whisk to combine until smooth.
+• Pour about ¼ cup of the hot liquid over the cream cheese and whisk to combine until smooth.
 Add remaining milk mixture.
 Stir in vanilla extract.

 • Make an ice bath with water and ice.
 Pour the ice cream base into a bowl and nestle it into the ice bath to chill quickly or chill in the fridge overnight.